Materials Science and Engineering MEng

 including two of Maths, Physics or Chemistry

-International Baccalaureate 34, with 6, 5 in two of Higher Level Maths, Physics or Chemistry
+34, with 6,5 (in any order) in two of Higher Level Maths, Physics or Chemistry

-Access to HE Diploma 60 credits overall in a relevant subject, with 45 credits at Level 3 (to include units in two of Maths, Physics or Chemistry) including 36 credits at Distinctions, and 9 credits at Merit.
-Applicants are considered individually
+Award of Access to HE Diploma in a relevant subject (to include units in two of Maths, Physics or Chemistry), with 45 credits at Level 3, including 36 at Distinction and 9 at Merit

 You must demonstrate that your English is good enough for you to successfully complete your course.
 For this course we require: GCSE English Language at grade 4/C; IELTS grade of 6.5 with a minimum of 6.0 in each component; or an alternative acceptable English language qualification